-Figure 5-1.
-Product Specification development process
+Figure 5-1 - Product Specification development process

-Appendix 11-A in S-100 describes an idealized process (Figure 11-A-1 – Product specification process) for the basic mechanical steps in developing a domain model plus related registry actions.
+S-100 Part 11, Appendix 11-A describes an idealized process (Figure 11-A-1 – Product specification process) for the basic mechanical steps in developing a domain model plus related registry actions.
 The figure also includes black-box stages for “Coordinate Reference System” and “Product Specification Documentation” at the end of the process.
 The actual process can be expected to be more an iterative refinement process, as described in the previous paragraph.

 Process for extending a specification